A Definitive Guide To Dog Bad Breath [A Must Read]

 Sprays and water additives are an easy and affordable way to maintain a healthy dental care plan.
 Talk to your veterinarian about the products they recommend!

-Preventing Bad Breath in Dogs
+Preventing Dog Bad Breath

-The easiest way to prevent bad breath in dogs is to brush their teeth on a regular basis.
+The easiest way to prevent bad pet breath in dogs is to brush their teeth on a regular basis.
 Brushing removes plaque, prevent tooth decay and promotes healthy oral hygiene.

 If pets could talk, they would let us know when their teeth are hurting or when their gums are sensitive.
 Alas, we haven’t figured out human-dog talking yet, so you’ll have to do your homework and be on top of their dental care.
 For that reason, we’ve created a simple 5 step plan to healthier oral hygiene for your dog.
 Follow these steps (along with trying some of the remedies above) to ensure you don’t have a dental scare in the future.

-My 5 step dog dental care plan
+My 5 step dog dental care plan:

 - Brush their teeth daily